arthur-debert/lual/README.md

-# lual - Powerful Logging Withough the Hassle
+# lual - Powerful Logging Without the Hassle

 lual is logging library for lua.
 Modeled after Python's standard lib, with a leaner API making good usage of Lua idioms, such as using functions over classes.
 The API is design to scale from a simple personal project to more complex deployments with hierarchical configurations and multiple pipelines.